lyzadanger/JSoT/README.md

 * Digital-to-Analog Converter (DAC):
 * Diode:
 * **Direct current** (DC)<a name="direct-current"></a>:
-    electrical flow in a single direction, e.g. from batteries.
+    electrical flow in a single direction, e.g. from batteries
 * DTR:
 * Duty cycle: